 II.
 Objectives

-3. This communication aims to propose simultaneous amendments to the ES-TRIN and ADN concerning fire-fighting systems using a dry aerosol-forming extinguishing agent.
+3. This communication aims to propose closely spaced simultaneous amendments to the ES-TRIN and ADN concerning fire-fighting systems using a dry aerosol-forming extinguishing agent.
 Based on a comparative analysis, this communication also aims to propose improvements to the consistency of the other provisions of the ES-TRIN and ADN regarding fire-fighting systems.

-4. This communication is being sent simultaneously to the ADN’s Safety Committee and to the CESNI/PT Working Group.

 III.
 Comparative analysis of ADN and ES-TRIN provisions

-5. The conclusions of the comparative analysis (see details in the annex) are as follows:
+45. The conclusions of the comparative analysis (see details in the annex) are as follows: